MetPX/sarracenia/docs/source/Explanation/History/mesh_gts.rst

 from the metadata.
 As the proposed implementation uses existing standards, the WMO does not need to define any additional ones, and interoperability and access for other players in the broader society should be straightforward.
-The sr_post protocol, and a number of existing implementations of it, are a great fit.
+The sr3_post protocol, and a number of existing implementations of it, are a great fit.

-While it is believed that sr_post protocol has great potential to improve WMO data exchange, it will take a few years to adopt it, and prior to adoption, there needs to be agreement on the file tree content.
+While it is believed that sr3_post protocol has great potential to improve WMO data exchange, it will take a few years to adopt it, and prior to adoption, there needs to be agreement on the file tree content.
 Today, the next step would be to find some partner countries with which